zeroc-ice/ice-builder-xcode/README.md

 The builder automatically includes the Ice Slice files directory included with the Ice or Ice Touch SDK as well as the directory of the Slice file being compiled.

+The output directory passed to the slice compiler is determined by comparing the paths of the given `Output files`.
+Exactly two files must be set and both files must share the same base directory path.

 [1]: https://github.com/zeroc-ice/ice-builder-xcode/tree/xcode7-plugin
 [2]: https://doc.zeroc.com/display/Ice/slice2cpp+Command-Line+Options